Phase space volume preserving dynamics for non-Hamiltonian systems: A generalized Liouville's theorem and equation

-However, the generalization of Liouville's equation under $\widetilde{\jacobian}$ reveals a fundamental computational challenge on chaotic trajectories.
-In such systems, tangent vectors align exponentially fast with the most expanding direction, causing any initial volume defined by these vectors to collapse under $\widetilde{\jacobian}$ dynamics --- any initial volume defined by those tangent vectors and preserved by $\widetilde{\jacobian}$ dynamics vanishes during computation~\cite{benettin1980lyapunov2}.
+However, the generalization of Liouville's equation under $\widetilde{\jacobian}$ reveals a challenge for chaotic trajectories.
+Although $\widetilde{\jacobian}$ preserves phase-space volume, it is generally non-orthogonal, so it does not preserve angles between tangent vectors.
+As a result, in chaotic systems tangent vectors align exponentially fast with the most expanding direction, causing the volume represented by these vectors to collapse during explicit evolution under $\widetilde{\jacobian}$ dynamics~\cite{benettin1980lyapunov2}.
 This collapse of the tangent vectors on the most expanding direction is a known technical bottleneck in computing the full Lyapunov spectrum for chaotic systems, where numerical methods impose orthogonality among tangent vectors.
 This issue is typically addressed by periodic orthonormalization of the tangent vectors using the Gram-Schmidt procedure.
 However, the method is prone to numerical instability due to the accumulation of round-off errors during repeated reorthogonalization, which can artificially inflate or suppress estimated growth rates over long trajectories~\cite{Geist1990}.
 Furthermore, loss of orthogonality in finite-precision arithmetic results in unreliable perturbation vector norms, leading to spurious positive Lyapunov exponents~\cite{gencay1996identification} or convergence failures~\cite{Hassanaly2019}.

 The dynamics generated by $\jacobian_-$ dynamics is free from the orthonormalization issue because it generates a unitary (orthogonal) evolution.
 An initial complete set of orthonormal basis states remain so for all times (see Fig.~\ref{fig:evolve_basis_ket}) even on a chaotic trajectory.
-Under $\jacobian_-$ dynamics, a density matrix (pure or mixed) evolves as:
+Under $\jacobian_-$ dynamics, a density matrix (pure or mixed) evolves as